Same-Day Dental Implants

 Smokers may also be at risk for inferior results.
 It is important for Dr. Lazare to assess each patient’s expected outcome so he can provide realistic expectations for what dental implants can accomplish for both the health and aesthetics of the mouth.

 A CAT scan can also be performed to address bone quality and an approach for dental implant placement.
 Even in patients who may not have enough bone material in certain areas of the jaw, implants may still be an option on a case-by-case basis.
 After placement, the implant will encourage new bone formation.
-During consultations at his office in New York City, Dr. Lazare works with each patient to develop a treatment plan that is suited to their individual situation.
+During consultations, Dr. Lazare works with each patient to develop a treatment plan that is suited to their individual situation.

 Caring for Dental Implants

 Some patients are under the impression that because the biocompatible materials used in dental implants are man-made, that the teeth do not require regular hygiene.
 On the contrary, good care of the teeth, gums, and mouth coupled with regular visits to the dentists helps patients maintain good oral health.
 Though implants are resistant to cavities and periodontal disease, the teeth are newly susceptible to peri-implantitis, which is inflammation of the tissues that surround the implant.
 The condition is preventable with good brushing and flossing habits.
 Some patients may benefit from using an oral irrigator, rubber tip stimulator, or brush flossers, rather than tape floss, for the best at-home care.

 Is the Placement of Dental Implants Painful?